-Dell OptiPlex 5040 Desktops at Dell Refurbished Store: 50% off
+Dell Optiplex 5040 Desktops at Dell Refurbished Store: 50% off

 That's $200 off and the best price we could find.
 Buy Now at HP

-That's $170 off and the best price we could find.
-Buy Now at HP
+That's $290 off and the lowest price we could find.
+Buy Now at Dell Small Business

 Save on a range of refurbished 14" laptops.
 Shop Now at Dell Refurbished Store

-Note: Update: The price has dropped to $440.99 after coupon.
-Buy Now at Dell Home